 Because occupations involving physical labor dominate the local economy, Switz City is generally considered to be a blue-collar town.
 38.99% of the Switz City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Switz City is a town of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Switz City who work in sales jobs (13.84%), law enforcement and fire fighting (8.81%), and office and administrative support (8.18%).

-As is often the case in a small town, Switz City doesn't have a public transportation system that people use for their commute.
+Switz City is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-Switz City ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 3.05% of people over 25 have a college degree.
+In terms of college education, Switz City ranks among the least educated cities in the nation, as only 3.05% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Switz City in 2022 was $24,038, which is low income relative to Indiana and the nation.
 This equates to an annual income of $96,152 for a family of four.
 However, Switz City contains both very wealthy and poor people as well.
 Switz City also has one of the higher rates of people living in poverty in the nation, with 33.10% of its population below the federal poverty line.